 - Possible opportunities to develop and gain skills in new areas as needed

 You will learn:

 - How the lens of meditation can be carried into your daily life, including work

 - How to more fully engage your experience through investigating mind, body, emotions, and thoughts

 - What it means to engage a Bodhisattva path of action through service

 Located in Berkeley, California, the Nyingma Institute offers retreats, workshops, and courses in seven fields of study.
 We seek residents who are interested in committing for six months or longer as part of our live-in staff.
 We do not require that you be Buddhist, only that you are curious about practices for investigating experience.

 Please note that this is a full-time, intensive program with 6 days of structured work-practice per week, with opportunities to participate in classes, workshops, and retreats.
-We are currently accepting applications for the start date of August 24, 2019, with applications due 1 month prior by July 24, 2019.
+Spots are available on a rolling basis.
+Please get in touch if you’d like to chat about the program.

 If you have any questions, we’d love to hear from you!
 Contact: email@example.com